Japan, S. Korea buyers not yet asked to pay roubles for Russian LNG imports

 By Yuka Obayashi and Joyce Lee

-July 5 (Reuters) - Major Asian buyers of Russian liquefied natural gas (LNG) said they have yet to receive a request to pay for supplies in Russian roubles after a senior manager at gas producer Gazprom GAZP.MM floated a proposal to expand the payment scheme.
+July 5 (Reuters) - Major Asian buyers of Russian liquefied natural gas (LNG) said they had yet to receive requests to pay for supplies in Russian roubles after a senior manager at gas producer Gazprom GAZP.MM floated a proposal to expand the payment scheme.

-The rouble payment proposal comes just days after Russia moved to seize operations of the Sakhalin-2 LNG plant in retaliation for Western sanctions, raising supply concerns for top buyers such as Japan and South Korea.
+The proposal came just days after Russia moved to seize operations of the Sakhalin-2 LNG plant in retaliation for Western sanctions, raising supply concerns for top buyers such as Japan and South Korea.

+Receiving payments for energy exports in roubles helps Moscow circumvent sanctions and finance its war in Ukraine, which it calls a "special military operation".

-Kirill Polous, a deputy department head Russian gas producer Gazprom GAZP.MM, said Gazprom has proposed expanding its rouble-for-gas scheme to include liquefied natural gas (LNG), the Interfax news agency reported, citing the senior manager on Monday.
+Kirill Polous, a deputy department head at Gazprom GAZP.MM, said the Russian gas producer has proposed expanding its rouble-for-gas scheme to cover liquefied natural gas (LNG), the Interfax news agency said, citing the senior manager on Monday.

-Spokespeople at Japan's biggest LNG importer JERA and South Korea's state run Korea Gas Corp (KOGAS) said the companies have yet to receive a request to pay for LNG supplies in roubles.
+Spokespersons of Japan's biggest LNG importer JERA, Japanese utility Kyushu Electric 9508.T and South Korea's state run Korea Gas Corp (KOGAS) said the companies had yet to receive a request to pay for LNG supplies in roubles, however.

+The Kyushu Electric spokesperson said the company's LNG contract would have to be revised if there was a change in payment currency.

+Another Japanese buyer, Tokyo Gas 9531.T, declined to comment, citing a confidentiality clause in its Sakhalin-2 LNG agreement, when asked if the city gas supplier has received a request for rouble payment.

-Russia accounts for around 8% of global LNG supply with 40 billion cubic metres of super-cooled gas per year coming mainly from Sakhalin-2 and Novatek's NVTK.MM Yamal LNG, Russia's largest LNG plant.
+Russia accounts for about 8% of global LNG supply with 40 billion cubic metres of super-cooled gas a year coming mainly from Sakhalin-2 and Novatek's NVTK.MM Yamal LNG, Russia's largest LNG plant.

 Buyers of LNG from the Sakhalin-2 facility include Japanese utilities which are lifting 60% of the output, followed by South Korea's state run Korea Gas Corp (KOGAS) and Taiwan's CPC.